A-ElNawawy/database-generator-js/README.md

 # database-generator-js
-this project generates fake database for test
+this project generates fake database for test using Javascribt Getting Start:
+1- click the page link